There is a reason I have part of my portfolio invested in small companies. Many reasons, actually, and I'd like to share a few of them with you today.

 Let's look at two companies, semiconductor giant Intel

-More than three dozen analysts cover Intel, and thousands of experts dissect its every move in news stories, blogs, and discussion boards.
+Three dozen analysts cover Intel, and thousands of experts dissect its every move in news stories, blogs, and discussion boards.
 The Motley Fool's Intel discussion folder contains more than 50,000 posts, offering some of the best analysis anywhere.
 Though its business is somewhat complicated, you'll find Intel experts on every street corner.
-Its stock, which trades about 60 million shares per day, may very well be over- or undervalued.
+Its stock, which trades about 65 million shares per day, may very well be over- or undervalued.
 But it's also fair to say that it is somewhere in the neighborhood of fairly valued.
 Or at least in the same city.

-By contrast, Middleby draws exactly six analysts.
+By contrast, Middleby draws a handful of analysts.
 Weeks can pass before a news story about it crosses the wire.
 Very, very few people outside the company have a thorough understanding of the business.
 What are the chances that its stock price is correctly valued?
 It's possible, but the price could also be so far from fair that it's not even in the same country.

 When Tom Gardner first recommended Middleby for his Motley Fool Hidden Gems newsletter in November 2003, he felt the market was severely mispricing the stock by not recognizing the value of the company after CEO Selim Bassoul streamlined the business to focus solely on ovens.
-Tom was right, and the stock price is up more than 560% since.
+Tom was right, and the stock price is up 550% since.

 Be the cream